 Given these challenges, many technical writers avoid content reuse altogether.
 I do not blame them.
 Content reuse is one of those marvels of technology that can save a lot of time—if you do it well.
 Doing it well is hard.
 It is, in fact, an art that requires careful thinking and a heck of a lot of imagination, hands-on testing, and ongoing maintenance.

-Here are some suggestions to keep in mind if you are going to reuse content.
-I almost called these “best practices,” but I don’t know if they are the best.
-I only know that they are practices that I have read about elsewhere and/or that have worked for me in many years of planning, trial, and error.
+Here are some best practices to keep in mind if you are going to reuse content.
+Previously I called these “suggestions,” but so far I haven’t found much improvement upon these points.
+They are practices that I have seen or read about elsewhere at other companies, and/or that have worked for me in many years of planning, trial, and error.

 - Use discrete chunks.
 Reusing content is typically easier to do if your content is broken down into discrete, relatively independent chunks.
 The more independent the information is—that is, the more it can stand alone without needing too much context—the easier it is to reuse on other pages.
 Often this will require you to rewrite your content.
 For example, avoid context-dependent words and phrases such as: “the image below displays…” or “the next paragraph explains…” or “In the introduction, we said…” Definitions of products or ideas or processes tend to be good candidates for this.